shubhamsingh91/shubhamsingh91.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I recently finished my Ph.D. in Aerospace Engg. from the University of Texas at Austin, and currently work as a Locomotion Control Engineer at [Shift Robotics](https://shiftrobotics.io/)

-I am a Ph.D. candidate at the University of Texas at Austin in the dept. of Aerospace Engineering.
-My research interests are mainly in the area of robotics, optimization, control, dynamic location, and systems engineering.
-Currently, I am working on designing efficient model-based algorithms for legged robotics for use in a Differential Dynamic Programming (DDP) based optimization method.
-For my Ph.D. work, I am advised by [Dr. Ryan Russell](http://sites.utexas.edu/russell/) and [Dr. Patrick Wensing](https://sites.nd.edu/pwensing/) (at Uni.
-Notre Dame).
-I completed my Master's degree in Aerospace Systems from Purdue University, where I was working in the [Systems-of-systems Lab](https://engineering.purdue.edu/SoSL), and [Rapid Design of Systems Lab](https://engineering.purdue.edu/RDSL/) under Dr. Michael Grant.
-During my Ph.D. program, I interned at Flexiv Robotics (Santa Clara) working towards contact aware MPC based controllers for manipulators.
+in Austin TX.
+During my Ph.D, I worked on improving model-based control methods for planning & control of legged robots.
+Specifically, I developed analytical derivatives of Rigid-Body dynamics, which is used to model the non-linear physical model for legged motion.
+I was fortunate enough to publish in multiple IEEE conferences and journals including ICRA, IROS, Humanoids, RA-L and TR-O. For my Ph.D, I was advised jointly by [Dr. Ryan Russell](http://sites.utexas.edu/russell/) and [Dr. Patrick Wensing](https://sites.nd.edu/pwensing/) (at UND).
+During my Ph.D. program, I also interned at Flexiv Robotics (Santa Clara) working towards contact aware MPC based controllers for manipulators.

+I also participate as a reviewer for multiple IEEE conferences & journals, along with Springer Multibody System Dynamics, and the International Journal of Humanoid Robots (IJHR).

 In the past, I have worked on projects in the area of systems engineering for Mars mission architecture design, optimization for hypersonic mission design, and deep reinforcement learning for job scheduling algorithms.